Evaluating the Effects of Structural Disorder on the Magnetic Properties of Nd$_{2}$Zr$_{2}$O$_{7}$: Discussion

-The low-temperature $C_{P}$ data and single-crystal neutron scattering evince more clear changes in the magnetism.
-Within our set of samples, the $C_{P}$ data shows clearly that $T_{AFM}$ increases in tandem with the average lattice parameter (Fig. \ref{fig:Figure9}, inset), reaching 355 mK for the HP-Ar sample.
-This remains slightly reduced relative to powder samples, which show $T_{AFM}$ = 370 – 390 mK \cite{xu2015, blote1969}, which can likely be attributed to the distribution of Nd/Zr ratios present in the sample.
-Previously reported, air-grown, crystals also follow this trend: lattice parameters of 10.626 \r{A} and 10.651 \r{A} yield $T_{AFM}$ of 285 mK \cite{lhotel2015} and 310 mK \cite{opherden2017}, respectively.
-The measurement of $T_{AFM}$ by single crystal neutron scattering (Fig. \ref{fig:Figure10}(a)) - which probes a much larger sample volume than the $C_{P}$ data - shows that the intensity on the (220) reflection increases below 365 mK, consistent with the $C_{P}$ data given the lower density of temperatures sampled.
-These results show that the onset of long-range magnetic order is sensitive to the amount of structural disorder which, in comparing HP-Ar and air-grown samples, is a variation in the extent of negative stuffing.
-In contrast, the local disorder detected by neutron PDF does not appear to be the major factor in reducing $T_{AFM}$, as the fraction of defect fluorite coordination is comparable for the HP-Ar and the HP-80:20 samples.
+The low-temperature $C_{P}$\textit{(T)} data also evince changes in the magnetism.
+Within our set of samples, the $C_{P}$\textit{(T)} data show $T_{AFM}$ increases in tandem with the average lattice parameter (Fig. \ref{fig:Figure9}, inset), reaching 355 mK for the HP-Ar sample.
+The measurement of $T_{AFM}$ by single crystal neutron scattering (Fig. \ref{fig:Figure10}(a)) -- which probes a much larger sample volume than the $C_{P}$\textit{(T)} data -- shows that the intensity on the (220) reflection increases below 365 mK, consistent with the $C_{P}$\textit{(T)} data given the lower density of temperatures sampled.
+These values remain slightly reduced relative to powder samples ($T_{AFM}$ = 370 -- 390 mK \cite{xu2015, blote1969}), which can likely be attributed to the distribution of Nd/Zr ratios present in the sample.
+In comparison, previously reported, air-grown crystals also yield reduced $T_{AFM}$ values of 285 mK \cite{lhotel2015} and 310 mK \cite{opherden2017}.
+These results show that the onset of long-range magnetic order is sensitive to the amount of structural disorder, which primarily manifests as a variation in the extent of negative stuffing.
+In contrast, the local disorder detected in the neutron PDF data does not appear to be a major factor in reducing $T_{AFM}$, as the fraction of defect fluorite coordination is comparable for the HP-Ar and the HP-80:20 samples.

 Low defect concentrations can have outsized effects on the magnetism of frustrated systems because the ground state selection is often determined by a finely tuned balance of different interactions.
 Yb$_{2}$Ti$_{2}$O$_{7}$ provides a particularly striking example, where varying levels of disorder, consisting of O vacancies and/or (“positive”) stuffing, was determined to be responsible for the variety of observed ground states \cite{ross2012,bowman2019}.
 In the present case, there is no signature of scattering intensities being redistributed away from the expected wave vectors of AIAO order, and the AIAO state in Nd$_{2}$Zr$_{2}$O$_{7}$ appears robust across an appreciable range of disorder/defect densities.